RareByteStream/RareByteStream/README.md

 ## Personal Information:
  * If we are discussing business or we are coworkers, you can use my legal name.
-Otherwise use either my github nickname or one of my github names ( first or second ).
+Otherwise use either my github nickname or one of my github names ( Alex of Willer ).
-  I use my legal name in formal and legal contexts only.
+  I use my legal name only in formal and legal contexts.
  * Preferred Languages: English, German.